 Some little girls grow up wanting the white picket fence, the big house and the babies.
 This little girl grew up wanting to live three lives, because there simply wasn't enough time to pack it all in before I turned 25 (the "scary" age, remember?).

 Would that little girl be happy with the way things had turned out for her adult self?
 It's hard to say.
-But this adult is pretty OK with it.

 Now with all of that being said, let me return to my original statement: Folks, I am almost 30.